 All of these foods are either rich in omega-3 fatty acids, protein, fiber, and/or antioxidants that will not only nourish your body, but keep you full longer.

 Remember, it is always important to talk to your doctor about trying new foods and incorporating them into your diet for potential allergies or food sensitivities.

 3. Avoid Sugar

-Alginates or Alginate therapy is a safe and all-natural treatment normally used to manage acid reflux symptoms.
-It is also a very effective tool when it comes to controlling your appetite.
-The seaweed-derived fiber in Alginate helps relieve hunger pangs during the fasting period in intermittent fasting.
+Alginates or Alginate therapy is a safe and natural hack for curbing hunger.
+The seaweed-derived fiber in Alginate helps relieve hunger pangs when intermittent fasting.

 Alginate is normally used to manage acid reflux symptoms, but alginate can also help control appetite and promote healthy weight loss.
 The strong gelling fibers in alginates have shown to help increase feelings of satiety, thus, making you feel full longer.